voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 **A NOTE ABOUT USERS:**

 During the EZInit Script process a system user named `voicegain` will be created (if one does not already exist).
 The `voicegain` user will be used for interacting with and running the voicegain application.
 If this is going to be a single user system (you do not need multple user logins) then you can (if you wish) create the `voicegain` user yourself during the Ubuntu installation process.
-If this system will be accessed by multple people you may wish to simply create the first admin account during the Ubuntu installation and allow the EZInit script to generate the `voicegain` user.
+If this system will be accessed by multple people you may wish to simply create the first admin account during the Ubuntu installation and allow the EZInit script to automatically generate the `voicegain` user.

 ## <a name="step6"></a>Step 6: Finalize Provisioning